 Most of the time, clicking a link just brings up a webpage.

-In the case of attempted phishing, the webpage may look like some other site you might recognize, but it won’t be that site at all.
-Nine times out of ten, it’ll be a sign-in page, and you’ll be asked to sign in to the account the page is trying to look like.
+Nine times out of ten, it’ll look like a sign-in page, and you’ll be asked to sign in to the account the page is trying to look like.
+With our PayPal example, that means you’ll see what looks like a PayPal sign-in page, and you’ll be asked to enter your PayPal credentials.

+Immediately close the tab containing the fake page.
 Most phishing attempts merely ask for your credentials.
 As long as you don’t enter them, all is usually fine.

 Sign-in failed

-If, on the other hand, you did attempt to sign in to the fake site using your credentials for the site it was attempting to impersonate, things are worse.
+If, on the other hand, you did attempt to sign in to the fake site using your credentials for the site it was attempting to impersonate, things are much worse.

 The moment you realize what happened: